-From an ecological point of view the backwater of Kavvayi and its surrounding region is considered to be significant.
+From an ecological point of view, the backwater of Kavvayi and its surrounding region is considered to be significant.
 The backwater and the wetlands of Kavvayi Island are home to a variety of fauna and flora.
-Another interesting sight that one could encounter while on the backwaters of Kavvayi Island is the nearly half a dozen of small and big islands.
-The backwater setting at Kavvayi is the biggest wetland in north Kerala with an area of roughly 37 km².
-A boat ride ideally from Kotti-Kottappuram would enable a visitor to see and enjoy the many stimulating sights of Kavvayi Island.
+Another interesting sight that one could encounter while on the backwaters of Kavvayi Island is that there are nearly half a dozen of small and big islands.
+The backwater setting at Kavvayi is the biggest wetland in north Kerala.